-Chard Appointed Perth Mint Prime Distributors - In November 2004, Chard became Prime Distributors for The Perth Mint in Western Australia.
+In November 2004, Chards became prime distributors for The Perth Mint in Western Australia.

-Perth Mint - The Perth Mint was established in 1899 primarily to mint Australian gold into British sovereigns, a role which it fulfilled until 1931.
-As such it is Australia's oldest mint still producing bullion coins.
+The Perth Mint was established in 1899, primarily to mint Australian gold into British sovereigns, a role which it fulfilled until 1931.
+As such, it is Australia's oldest mint still producing bullion coins.
 It is one of the world's most active mints in both bullion and collectors coins, producing gold, silver, and platinum coins for its native Australia, and other countries.

 Gold Bullion Coins

-- Nuggets - Produced annually since 1986/7.
-In the early years these featured Australian natural gold nuggets, but later changed to feature kangaroos and wallabies.
+Produced annually since 1986/7.
+In the early years, these featured Australian natural gold nuggets, but later changed to feature kangaroos and wallabies.
 Produced in weights of one troy ounce, half ounce, quarter ounce, tenth ounce and twentieth ounces.

-- Chinese Lunar Calendar Series - These feature symbols of the Chinese Lunar Calendar, in a 12 year cycle starting in 1996 with the year of the rat.
+These feature symbols of the Chinese Lunar Calendar, in a 12 year cycle, starting in 1996 with the year of the rat.
 Here is a picture of the 10oz Year of the Dog coin we currently have in stock.

 Silver Bullion Coins

-- Kookaburras - These started in 1990, and as their name implies feature kookaburras, with a different design each year.
+These started in 1990, and as their name implies, they feature kookaburras with a different design each year.
 They are produced in weights of one kilo, ten ounces, two ounces, and one ounce.

 Platinum Bullion Coins